-A Holiday Menu From Canadian Celebrity Chef Trish Magwood
+A Warming Menu From Canadian Celebrity Chef Trish Magwood

-Try recipes, like the Curried Chicken Thighs with Pomegranate pictured above, from Trish Magwood's cookbook 'My New Table' for a fresh, casual approach to entertaining during the festive season.
+Try recipes, like the Curried Chicken Thighs with Pomegranate pictured above, from Trish Magwood's cookbook 'My New Table' for a fresh, casual approach to entertaining.
 Photo: Ksenija Hotic

 My New Table does just that, reflecting what Magwood describes as her good old-fashioned “salt and pepper, butter and olive oil” approach to cooking.
-With a collection of more than 100 recipes, this stunningly photographed book is chock-full of easy and delicious family friendly dishes for the holidays, or anytime.
+With a collection of more than 100 recipes, this stunningly photographed book is chock-full of easy and delicious family-friendly dishes.

 Other cookbooks in Magwood’s award-winning repertoire include Dish Entertains and In My Mother’s Kitchen.
 She was also the founder of Toronto’s popular Dish Cooking Studio and host of Food Network’s Party Dish.

-Here, we serve up four recipes from My New Table for a fresh, casual approach to entertaining during the festive season — including such palate-pleasers as her Christmas Euchre Tourney Salad and Curried Chicken Thighs With Pomegranate — but first, some culinary wisdom from Magwood.
+Here, we serve up four recipes from My New Table for a fresh, casual approach to entertaining — including such palate-pleasers as her Roasted Tomato + Red Pepper Soup and Curried Chicken Thighs With Pomegranate — but first, some culinary wisdom from Magwood.

 Q&A With Trish Magwood